|Born: August 12, 1988

 Tabata took another step backward in 2012.
 He got off to a bad start.
 Through April 21 he was hitting just .140 with no extra base hits.
 By July 1 he was still hitting just 230/295/341 and was attracting extensive criticism from the team’s fans for not hustling.
 The Pirates benched him in mid-May for failing to run out a grounder, then in late May he suffered what supposedly was a minor hamstring injury.
 On a number of occasions, he either didn’t run out balls or made what seemed like a less-than-maximum effort on plays in the outfield.
 The Pirates tried to excuse it by saying Tabata had a tender hamstring, but that just raised the question of why he was playing.
 The team finally optioned him to AAA at the beginning of July and he didn’t hit especially well there.
 The Pirates brought him back up in late August, not because he earned it, but because Starling Marte got hurt.
 He shared outfield time after that with Marte, Presley and Travis Snider, and didn’t improve his overall numbers much.
 He missed a little more time with a foot injury in September.
 On the year, Tabata hit just slightly better against LHPs and, obviously, did a terrible job as a base stealer.
 He played about two-thirds of his time in right and the rest in left.
 The defensive stats suggest he’s slipping farther below average defensively.

 There weren’t any good trend lines for Tabata by the end of the 2012 season.
 First of all, he didn’t appear to be in the kind of shape he was in during his rookie year.
 The terrible base stealing numbers in 2012 support this, as does the defensive decline.
-Tabata has also seen his percentage of infield hits drop rapidly, from 13.3% to 8.4% to 6.6%.
-Speed was a major part of his game during his rookie year, so it’s unlikely he’ll rebound if he’s lost a significant amount of it, as he seems to have done.
-The hitting trends are not good, either.
-After not popping up in the infield at all in 2010 and 1.7% in 2011, he popped up 9.3% of the time in 2012.
-He’s also hitting more groundballs than ever and swinging and missing more than ever.
+Tabata also saw his percentage of infield hits drop rapidly, from 13.3% to 8.4% to 6.6%.
+The hitting trends were not good, either.
+After not popping up in the infield at all in 2010 and 1.7% of the time in 2011, he popped up 9.3% of the time in 2012.
+He also hit more groundballs than ever and swung and missed more than ever.

 2017: $6,500,000 (team option, $250,000 buyout)